qirh/blog/content/post/spiderman-in-sunnyside-1.md

 * Midtown Science & Tech.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_school.jpeg" style="width:80%">

-    This building is obviously not in Midtown, it looks like it could be in Queens, but I've never seen it.
+    This building is obviously not in Midtown.
+It looks like it could be in Queens, but I've never seen it.
 I looked it up and found out it's Franklin K. Lane High School in Cypress Hills in Brooklyn.
 Which is funny because while that building is technically in Brooklyn, it's across the street from Queens.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_school_actual.jpeg" style="width:80%">

 <div class="linebreak"></div>

-* We see Peter getting a sandwich from Delmar's sandwich shop (Best Sandwiches in Queens). the street sign says 21st St. Which in reality is a major street Western Queens.
+* We see Peter getting a sandwich from Delmar's sandwich shop (Best Sandwiches in Queens).
+The street sign says 21st St. Which in reality is a major street Western Queens.
 Though it does not look like that.
 I looked it up and it seems they used a street in Atlanta as stand-in.
 It's nice that they picked a realistic street name.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_delmar.jpeg" style="width:80%">

 <div class="linebreak"></div>

-* After getting the sandwich we see im walking under train tracks.
+* After getting the sandwich we see Peter walking under train tracks.
 This is under Ditmars Blvd station which is also accurate, bravo set team for picking realistic location!
 This station is really beautiful, it's the end of the line for the N/W trains in Astoria.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_ditmars_station.jpeg" style="width:80%">

     This is what it looks like under the station (though from the opposite angle).